 These past few years have included incredible growth, many challenges, and great achievements.
 Below, I will give you a glimpse of the last few years and take the time to recognize some of the wonderful women who have made this transition and our couple of years as Delta Sigma an amazing success!

 Before Delta Sigma, we were the Sigma chapter of Alpha Omicron Pi.
-I joined during the transition period from AOII to Delta Sigma.
-I joined in spring 2017 and I immediately recognized the kind, tight-knit community within this sisterhood.
-The bond between this group of women was incredible and something I was so excited to become a part of.
+I joined as the first fall pledge class of Delta Sigma in 2017 and I immediately recognized the kind, close connected community within this sisterhood.
+The bond between this group of womxn was incredible and something I was so excited to become a part of.
 I felt so at home that after my first semester I moved into the house.
 Delta Sigma is made up of the most passionate, outstanding womxn i have ever met.
 They inspire me everyday to make a difference and to be the best version of myself.

 Our fall 2016 began with a Pre-Recruitment, led by our wonderful Director of Recruitment KT, which deeply bonded this chapter.
 Our sisters were ecstatic to show off our sisterhood and home to the rushees that week.
 However, on the last day of Pre-Recruitment, we lost our AOII charter due to financial reasons.
 Although this had the power to break our sisterhood, without missing a beat we began preparing ourselves for the next steps.
 The passion and energy of the following days led us to the decision that our collective values are what bind us - not the letters we wear - and that we could remain united to form our own new, local sorority.
 And that’s just what happened; alumni and collegiate members alike took the negativity and turned it all around, and the momentum did not stop until we reached our goal.

 To many, this seemed impossible - but to us it appeared as the only valid option.